-- NOTIFICATION\THRESHOLD=BUFFER\MAX\ELEMENTS, VISIBILITY\MODE=2 (deferred visibility): This is a pipe configuration where notify callbacks occur only when a pipe is empty, full or flushed, and producer and consumer would alternately granted exclusive access to the pipe via notification.
+- NOTIFICATION_THRESHOLD=BUFFER_MAX_ELEMENTS, VISIBILITY_MODE=2 (deferred visibility): This is a pipe configuration where notify callbacks occur only when a pipe is empty, full or flushed, and producer and consumer would alternately granted exclusive access to the pipe via notification.
 This is useful for implementing pipelined or streaming semantics similar to how Unix named pipes or file streams work.
 Data written by the producer is not visible to the consumer until it is pushed through by becoming full or flushed.
-Transaction pipes that are configured with this setting shall be referred to as deferred pipes. - NOTIFICATION\THRESHOLD=BUFFER\MAX\ELEMENTS, VISIBILITY\MODE=1 (immediate visibility): This is a pipe configuration where notify callbacks occur only when a pipe is empty, full or flushed while allowing shared access to the pipe for the consumer and producer.
+Transaction pipes that are configured with this setting shall be referred to as deferred pipes. - NOTIFICATION_THRESHOLD=BUFFER_MAX_ELEMENTS, VISIBILITY_MODE=1 (immediate visibility): This is a pipe configuration where notify callbacks occur only when a pipe is empty, full or flushed while allowing shared access to the pipe for the consumer and producer.
 This provides applications the flexibility to overlap send and receive operations while limiting notification frequency for performance.
-Transaction pipes that are configured with this setting shall be referred to as immediate pipes. - NOTIFICATION\THRESHOLD=1, VISIBILITY\MODE=1 (immediate visibility): This is a pipe configuration where notify callbacks occur when a pipe is empty, full or flushed as well as when elements are added to an empty pipe or removed from a full pipe.
-This is useful for implementing fifo semantics similar to how tlm\fifo's work in the OSCI TLM standard.
+Transaction pipes that are configured with this setting shall be referred to as immediate pipes. - NOTIFICATION_THRESHOLD=1, VISIBILITY_MODE=1 (immediate visibility): This is a pipe configuration where notify callbacks occur when a pipe is empty, full or flushed as well as when elements are added to an empty pipe or removed from a full pipe.
+This is useful for implementing fifo semantics similar to how tlm_fifo's work in the Accellera Systems Initiative's TLM standard.
 Data written by the producer is immediately visible to the consumer and any consumer doing a blocking get will be immediately notified.
 Transaction pipes that are configured with this setting shall be referred to as fifos.

-No other combinations of NOTIFICATION\THRESHOLD and VISIBILITY\MODE are defined and will result in an error.
+No other combinations of NOTIFICATION_THRESHOLD and VISIBILITY_MODE are defined and will result in an error

-5.8.5.2.1 Deferred Pipe Semantics
+5.8.5.2.1 Deferred pipe semantics

 The following paragraph explains how the pipe can be configured for use model #1 above (deferred pipe semantics).
-These semantics are in effect when a pipe has been configured for deferred visibility (VISIBILITY\MODE = 2).
+These semantics are in effect when a pipe has been configured for deferred visibility (VISIBILITY_MODE = 2).
 In this visibility mode, the threshold setting is automatically set to BUFFER MAX ELEMENTS regardless of the user-specified parameter value.